ucpu/cage/README.md

 ## Notes
  - Cage is NOT an IDE or editor
    - when developing with Cage, you use your preferred editor
-   - all interaction with Cage is in c++ code, ini configuration files and the CLI tools
+   - all interaction with Cage is with c++ code, INI configuration files and CLI tools

 # Components